 One of the most important questions many people ask when looking into driving for Lyft is how much do drivers make?

-The short answer to driver pay is up to $35 an hour and the longer, more detailed answer is covered below…
+The short answer to driver pay is different for every driver and the longer more detailed answer is covered below…

 Average Hourly Guarantees